Showing 1 - 1 OF 1

 You can also try these other Department of Defense resources for making your special needs move as easy as possible:

 The Exceptional Family Member Program office for Hampton Roads is located in the MCCS Hampton Roads Administration Building, 1100 Torgerson Road, Norfolk VA (for GPS use only).

 Per MCO P1754.4C, the EFMP is a mandatory enrollment program for active duty Marines who have family members with physical, emotional, developmental or intellectual needs requiring special treatment, therapy, education, training or equipment.
 The goal is to assist the family, minimize the disruption those needs might have upon the family during relocation, and to give consideration to those needs in the assignment process.

 The staff provides assistance before, during and after deployment as well as relocation due to PCS orders.
-They also provide case management, resources and referrals, advocacy, a Special Needs Forum, assistance navigating TRICARE and other benefits, a lending library and outreach/education.
+They also provide case management, resources and referrals, review of IEPs, advocacy, bi-annual Special Needs Forum, assistance navigating TRICARE and other benefits, a lending library and monthly outreach/education & training (virtually and in person).
 Of particular importance is the Installation Respite Care Program.
-Those enrolled in EFMP and designated as Level of Need (LoN) 3 or LoN4 are eligible to participate in the respite care program, which allows for reimbursement of up to 20 hours of care per month with certified providers.
-For more information, please contact the Program Manager at 757-358-0885.
-You can find us on FB; Exceptional Family Member Program Camp Elmore or via the web at http://www.mccshamptonroads.com/EFMP_local.htm
+Those enrolled in EFMP and designated as Level of Need 3 or LoN 4 are eligible to participate in the respite care program, which allows for reimbursement of up to 20 hours of care per month with certified providers.
+The program also enlists the expertise of the EFMP Special Education Attorney and can represent USMC families (as needed) stationed in Virginia.
+For more information, please contact the Program Manager at 757-981-1990.
+You can find us on FB: Exceptional Family Member Program Camp Elmore, MCCS Hampton Roads ovia the web at: hamptonroads.usmc-mccs.org